whiprandolph/bestseller/Part 3 - The Deepest Revolution/17 - Build Spiritual Strength with Others.md

 If you haven't completed all the activities yet, that's ok!
 These are life-long practices, meant to be done over and over until they become a way of life.
 If you haven't started, that's ok too.
 Now is a good time to start.

-### Build a Healthy Community by Building Spiritual Strength with Others
+### Build a Healthy Community One Person at a Time

 A great way to begin building a healthy community, and eventually a healthy nation, is to build the _most amazing friendships ever._